Qubit operations using a modular optical system engineered with PyOpticL: a code-to-CAD optical layout tool: Applications

 We used this complete PyOpticL optical subsystem to laser-cool trapped \Sr ions (Figure \ref{fig:ion}a, inset) for hours at a time over the course of weeks.
 To verify precise frequency control via the double-pass AOM baseplate we also measure the brightness of the ion while scanning across resonance, measuring the Doppler curve of the trapped ion (Figure \ref{fig:ion}a).
 This also verifies that the SAS lock baseplate stabilized the laser to within a few MHz.
 Finally, we verified that the system can perform high-fidelity state detection (Figure \ref{fig:ion}b), measuring 99.8\% fidelity with a detection time of 2 ms. The dark counts are measured by manually blocking a repump laser.

-\subsection{Raman Laser for Zeeman qubit gate operations}
+\subsection{Raman Laser for Zeeman Qubit Gate Operations}

-Using the same ECDL design and a different 422 nm diode (Nichia) we built a Raman laser for Zeeman qubit gate operations between the spin sublevels of the ground state (Fig. \ref{fig:qubit}a).
+Using the same ECDL but a different 422 nm diode (Nichia) we built a Raman laser for Zeeman qubit gate operations between the spin sublevels of the ground state (Fig. \ref{fig:qubit}a).
 We used the single-pass AOM baseplates to create two tones ($\omega_1,\omega_2$) with independent intensity and frequency control and combined them into the same optical fiber for co-propagating delivery to the ion.
 To create a Zeeman qubit \cite{ruster2016long}, we then set the difference of the two tones equal to the frequency of the Zeeman splitting between the sublevels ($\delta = \omega_Z - (\omega_1 - \omega_2)= 0$) and pulsed the Raman beams to excite spin transitions of the ground state (Fig. \ref{fig:qubit}b).
-To test qubit operations, we tuned the Raman laser 200~GHz from resonance (to reduce the error from spontaneous emission \cite{ozeri2007errors} to below 0.1\%) and were able to measure Raman Rabi oscillations (Fig. \ref{fig:qubit}c), with single-qubit gate fidelity of $99.9\%$.
-We measure magnetic field noise limited coherence times of 550 $\mu s$ which can be increased to 3.4 ms by triggering experiments to the AC mains.
+To test qubit operations, we tuned the Raman laser 200~GHz from resonance (to reduce the error from spontaneous emission \cite{ozeri2007errors} to below 0.1\%) and were able to measure Raman Rabi oscillations (Fig. \ref{fig:qubit}c), equivalent to a single-qubit gate fidelity of greater than $99\%$.
+We estimate the gate fidelity by fitting the Rabi oscillations to a decaying sinusoid with a linear decay envelope (valid for the short times relative to the $\tau_2$ coherence time).
+From this we extract a SPAM fidelity of $98.5\% \pm 1.0\%$ \cite{chauhan_trapped_2024}, and a fidelity per inversion of $99.95\% \pm 0.03\%$.
+We also measure magnetic field noise limited coherence times of $1.88 \pm 0.05$ ms when triggering experiments to the AC mains, which can be extended to $4.0 \pm 0.1$ ms with a spin-echo pulse.(Fig. \ref{fig:qubit}b).
 In the future, adding Mu-metal shielding could extend it beyond a second \cite{ruster2016long}.